Wikia/app/extensions/wikia/Helios/README.md

       make ExternalUser easier to remove from it, I am going to merge ExternalUser to ExternalUser_Wikia and do all require cleanups here and there.

+    * there is a special case of [Uncyclopedia](http://uncyclopedia.wikia.com/) that has to be taken into account (it has to be configurable whether to use Helios or not, although backwards compatibility will be limited)

+    * `$wgExternalUserEnabled` and `$wgExternalAuthType` are the point to start.

+    * `$wgExternalUserEnabled` is `true` everywhere, including Uncyclopedia and it is referenced in the application code only once in the method used to determine the session key.
+It is `wikicities:session:<UserId>`, always.